vivienyuwenchen/InteractiveProgramming/Project_Writeup_and_Reflection.md

 *Present what you accomplished.
 This will be different for each project, but screenshots are likely to be helpful.*

 The game starts with Player 1 on the bottom left corner of the screen.
 Player 1’s objective is simple, avoid obstacles and get as far as you can.
 Player 1 can avoid obstacles by moving left, right or jumping.
 These actions are performed by pressing the Left, Right, and Up arrow keys respectively.
 Player 2 does not show up on screen but can make is presence known by throwing obstacles at Player 1.
 These obstacles can be thrown at three heights: ground level, just over Player 1 and High in the air.
 Player 2 can control the height of the obstacles thrown by pressing the Z, X, and C keys.
 The game ends when Player 1 collides with an obstacle and dies, Player 1’s score is determined by how long they survived.
 The competitive nature of the game come when the human players swap roles.
 With both trying to ensure the other gets a lower score.

 Player actions cost stamina.
 If a player’s stamina gets too low, they cannot perform any actions until it regenerates.
 This adds another level of strategy to the game with each player trying to force the other to deplete their stamina bar.
 In the game, Player 2’s strategy heavily relies on forcing Player 1 to run out of stamina.

 We playtested the game with around 9 individuals.
 Each person played at least one game as both players.
-Reviews were generally positive with testers describing it as "fascinating" and "A few minutes of mindless fun".
+Reviews were generally positive with testers describing it as "fascinating" and "a few minutes of mindless fun".

 ![screenshot1](https://github.com/vivienyuwenchen/InteractiveProgramming/blob/master/screenshot1.png)

 Figure 1: This is how the game starts.
 Player 1 is the white square in the bottom left corner.
 PLayer 1’s distance is in the top center of the screen.
 The stamina bars for Player 1 and 2 are in the top left and right screen respectively.

 ![screenshot2](https://github.com/vivienyuwenchen/InteractiveProgramming/blob/master/screenshot2.png)

 Figure 2: During the game Player 1 avoids the red obstacles by jumping.
 Player 2 can spawn red obstacles at multiple heights.
-Player 2’s staminal bar(red) has almost been depleted.
+Player 2’s staminal bar (red) has almost been depleted.

 ![screenshot3](https://github.com/vivienyuwenchen/InteractiveProgramming/blob/master/screenshot3.png)